-Hamburg University of Technology Launches New Science Funding Model (College of Excellence)
+Hamburg University of Technology Launches New Science Funding Model (Research Group of Excellence)

 This model enables TUHH to create prospects for non-professorial academic staff.
 Improved financial backing will open up better career prospects for postgraduates, doctoral graduates and junior professors with an appropriate record of achievement.
 There have long been calls in Germany for programs like this to encourage non-professorial academic staff against a background in which many outstanding scientists are emigrating to the U.S.